TIPM Test/Bypass Cables

 - An obvious question, but I have to ask.......do you have gas in the vehicle?
 Is your fuel gauge working properly?

 - It's quite rare, but sometimes the TIPM decides to kill power to the M7 slot during the engine cranking process.
 This may happen in cold weather or with car batteries that have been drained recently.
 More information and a workaround is here.
+In a nutshell, temporarily move the M7 end of our cable to the left slots, which provide full-time power to the fuel pump and try to start the vehicle.

 - Check/replace your camshaft and/or crankshaft sensors.